pickr02/cumbria-moths/README.md

 ## Documentation links

-As documentation is created, links will be provided here.
 Note that until the first version is released, the documentation here will also be incomplete and under development.

+This documenation is provided for site admins and the text in these pages often refers to *you*, i.e. the actual, or potential, site creator and administrator.
+Where the documentation refers to *users*, it means the people who will use your published atlas website.

+No documetation is provided for atlas website users.
+It is intended that the atlas website facilities are intuitive and easy to use without instruction.
+If, as an admin, you feel that more documentation is required for your users, you can provide that in additional HTML or Markdown page(s) as described in the help page listed below.

 - [Initial steps](./core/docs/docs-initial-steps.md)
 - [Using the admin utilities](./core/docs/docs-admin-utilities.md)